unicorn-rs/unicorn-rs/README.md

 This project has been tested on Linux.
 The bindings are built for the master version of the unicorn git (currently at 1.0).

-To use this package, first install unicorn from git :
+To use this package, first install the packages needed to build unicorn : gcc, make, git, python.

-1. Clone unicorn from git with `git clone https://github.com/unicorn-engine/unicorn`.
-2. Build and install with `make.sh` and `make.sh install`.

 Then simply add it as dependency to the Cargo.toml of your program.

 ```
 [dependencies]
-unicorn = "0.1.0"
+unicorn = "0.4.0"
 ```

 ## Changelog

+### 0.4.0

+unicorn is now compiled as part of the build process of unicorn-rs.

 ### 0.3.0